Greenwich University, Karachi

 The Greenwich University or GU is a private research university located in the residential beach neighborhood DHA Karachi, Karachi, Sindh in Pakistan.
 It is recognized by the Higher Education Commission (HEC) as an autonomous degree-awarding university and offers undergraduate, graduate, postgraduate, and doctorate programs.
 The university is ranked amongst the top 10 business schools of bachelors in Pakistan.
 It also offers exchange options for degree programs in affiliation with other institutions overseas.
 The university offers programs in management sciences and social sciences as well as fashion studies.

 History

 The university was first established as Greenwich Institute in 1987.

 Alums

-The university boasts an alums of highly placed individuals such as MNAs (Member National Assembly), MPAs (Member Provincial Assembly), and CEOs of national and multinational organizations.
+The university has alums that include individuals such as MNAs (Member National Assembly), MPAs (Member Provincial Assembly), and CEOs of national and multinational organizations.